Blanco is Looking for his Forever Human!

 Goldie trying to tell me it is dinner time!

 Everyday I am asked about price.
 More important than price is making sure you are dealing with a reputable breeder who knows the good and bad qualities they are passing on in their pups.
 Here at Dainty Acres we only breed purebred Italian Greyhounds, and we have been stewarding the responsibility of pairing healthy adults dogs since 1990.
 Some of our pups are sold to be show dogs, maybe one will be worthy to become a breeding partner, but all our pups are going to be someone's pet.
 There are prices for show pups and a lower price for pet quality pups.
 But if you are wanting to know how much you should be paying for a purebred Italian Greyhound, I can say that if you are paying over $3,000 for any dog, you are probably paying too much.
-When I am looking for a puppy I am first going to look for a reputable breeder, then I want to see the parentage of their breeding pair and I want to know the health history of the breeding pair's ancestry.
+When I am looking for a puppy I am first going to look for a reputable place to search Italian Greyhound breeders.
+Then I want to see the parentage of the breeding pair and I want to know the health history of the breeding pair's ancestry.

 Finding a Reputable Breeder: The American Kennel Club here in the United States has a public search for puppies for sale called the AKC Marketplace.
 You can shop by breed, and breeders post ads for puppies they have for sale complete with registration numbers of the parents, photos and information about their kennel.
 There are bio's of the breeders, and AKC recognizes excellent breeders with the Breeder of Merit badge.
 The AKC Breeder of Merit breeder has great insights to the breed because for 5+ years they have been breeding, showing and involved in the breed clubs.